pabvald/instagram-caption-generator/evaluation/README.md

 The code contained in this package is based on:

 - Microsoft COCO Caption Evaluation: https://github.com/tylin/coco-caption
-- image-caption-metrics repositorz, from EricWWWW: https://github.com/EricWWWW/image-caption-metrics
+- image-caption-metrics repository, from EricWWWW: https://github.com/EricWWWW/image-caption-metrics